skbalaji-07/Ex-5-Implementation-of-Kalman-filter-AAI/README.md

 ## Aim:

-To Construct a Python Code to implement the Kalman filter to predict the position and velocity of an object.
+To construct a Python Code to implement the Kalman filter to predict the position and velocity of an object.

 ## Algorithm: